 Captiva Historic Cemetery

-The Best Things to Do in Captiva and Sanibel on a Rainy Day
+Best Things to Do in Sanibel Captiva Island Attractions on a Rainy Day

 Even in paradise there is going to be a rainy day or two.
 If the beach isn’t looking like a good prospect for the day, consider one of these great rainy day attractions on Sanibel and Captiva Island.